 Her daily assignment submissions and others in this class are so much better formed than the typical ones I see in the DS106 site, often on par with simply “Take a picture of a pie and a bicycle”.

 But alas, there are no explicit licenses of sharing here, no OERs, and so probably it’s probably not open pedagogy.

 I will take lightning twice again.

-The post "Student Submitted Assignment Ideas as Twice Striking Lightning" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2017/04/twice-striking-lightning/) on April 6, 2017.
+The post "Student Submitted Assignment Ideas as Twice Striking Lightning" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2017/04/twice-striking-lightning/) on April 6, 2017.